HenryRabelo/android-debloat-script/README.md

 ###### Wrapping up:
 To wrap up this guide, you should do the following procedures:
-- Turn off USB Debugging and Developer Mode, to regain the BlackBox-like sate of your phone
+- Turn off USB Debugging, to regain the BlackBox-like sate of your phone
 - Reboot your device once more
 - Opt out of carrier SMS Advertising and Telemarketing (Availability dependant on your country)
 - Opt out of Debit Card and Credit Card data collection